 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Traver has relatively fewer families with younger children, and/or college students.
 Combined, this makes Traver a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The citizens of Traver have a very low rate of college education: just 6.35% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Traver has a very low overall level of education: only 6.35% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Traver in 2022 was $21,666, which is low income relative to California and the nation.
 This equates to an annual income of $86,664 for a family of four.
 However, Traver contains both very wealthy and poor people as well.